thetinahang/the-biz/README.md

 - This application comes with a Gemfile, providing the necessary gems (libraries) for running this application.
 Run 'bundle install'.
 Troubleshoot accordingly if not successful.
 - Run 'gem install rake'.
 - Run 'rake db:migrate'.
+- Go to the Last FM developer webpage and get an API key.
+- Create an .env file in the root directory of this project.
+- Save your API key as the LASTFM_API_KEY variable in this file.
 - Run 'rails s' to start the server.
 - Once the server is up and running, go to localhost:3000 in your browser.
 - You should see a page with 'Queries' at the very top.